makinacorpus/django-safedelete/README.rst

 By default, the field that indicates a database entry is soft-deleted is ``deleted``, however, you can override the field name using the ``SAFE_DELETE_FIELD_NAME`` setting.

+Some databases also uses a boolean field.
+There is an option to use this as well.
+If you would like to use this field, set to `True` the flag `HAS_BOOLEAN_FIELD` in the `config.py` file.
+And set the value for the field in your settings if required.

+NOTE: Internally the package will only use the datetime field.
+Boolean field would work for cases where you have a legacy DB and need to have both fields.

 Documentation
 -------------